piyushverma-github/Machine_learning-Project-1/README.md

 - 👋 Hi, I’m Piyush Verma
 - 👀 I’m a Programmer
 - 🌱 I’m currently a Computer Science Engineering Student
-- 💞️ I’m looking to collaborate on google
+- 💞️ I’m always available to collabrate on projects related to Machine Learning and other also based on Python and C++.
 - 📫 You can connect with me on linkedin through this link: https://www.linkedin.com/in/piyush-verma-397825225

 <!---